-The Protect Our Natural Parks prospective ballot initiative, 2020IN-1, protects 15 natural area or open space parks in 9 neighborhood associations, totaling ~290 acres with abundant wildlife, flora, and fauna for residents, visitors, and future generations to enjoy.
+Citizens’ Measure 3-568 protects 16 designated natural area or open space parks in 9 neighborhood associations, totaling ~290 acres with abundant wildlife, flora, and fauna for residents, visitors, and future generations to enjoy.
 Lake Oswego has ~460 acres of designated natural areas out of ~900 acres of park land.

-These 15 natural areas are small and intertwined into the fabric of our neighborhoods and our community.
+These 16 natural areas are small and intertwined into the fabric of our neighborhoods and our community.
 Their ecosystems are host to abundant wildlife that give many in the community refuge and respite from the increasingly developed world that surrounds our tree-canopied city.

 *Not pictured: Cornell Natural Area, Glennmorie Greenway, Kerr Open Space, Waluga – West, Woodmont Park.
 Send us your pictures to: email@example.com